Old Bethel AME Church – Columbia, South Carolina

 A church by the same name stood in Laurens until 2009.
 It, too, was built by an African-American architect in the Romanesque Revival style shorty after the Civil War.
 Sadly, it was abandoned in the late nineties and fell into ruin before ultimately being demolished.

-Bethel AME Church is listed in the National Register, which goes on to say the following:
+Bethel AME Church is listed in the National Register:

 Bethel African Methodist Episcopal Church is significant as the work of John Anderson Lankford, one of the first registered African American architects in the United States, and official architect for the A.M.E.
 Church.
 Lankford received training in engineering, mechanics and construction arts at Lincoln Institute, and after graduation became part owner of a blacksmith shop.
 His work caught the attention of Booker T. Washington, who invited him to Tuskegee Institute in Alabama.
 Following a distinguished academic career, Lankford taught for a time at Tuskegee.
 Lankford went on to teach at other technical institutes in Alabama and in North Carolina, where he designed his first building, a machine shop for the Coleman Cotton Mills in Concord, North Carolina.
 By 1901 Lankford had acquired a respected reputation for buildings in several states.